 For the past few years, Vosa has been living in Seoul, South Korea, where he works in international education as an instructor, teacher trainer, and curriculum specialist.
 With family from the Fiji Islands, Vosa has traveled extensively in Fiji; he has also continued his international adventures throughout Latin America, Europe, and Asia.
 2015 marked Vosa’s fourth summer serving as an Experiment group leader; he has led programs in Spain, Chile, Peru, and Ireland.
 Vosa enjoys rivers, lakes, and oceans; loves riding bicycles; and he thoroughly enjoys learning about new cultures.

 Congratulations on your upcoming Experiment summer on the Ireland: Irish Culture & Leadership Development program.
-Please download these important pre-departure documents about your host country and program by clicking on the links below.
-Visit our Pre-departure page for information about our expectations, communications, and travel planning
+Visit our pre-departure page for information about our expectations, communications, and travel planning.
+In early 2018, our summer international information will be published in a secure page, found in the Parent Portal.